mahamud-resources/Codes-Methodologies-Scripts/README.md

 ### List of Scripts:

-## Anyone is free to use these resources.
+## Anyone is free to use/share/modify these resources.
 Thank you.